 The Extended camera option means that pictures are enlarged to 1280x960 pixels.
-The megapixel format is ideal for printing pictures.
+The extended picture size format is ideal for printing pictures.

 VGA pictures

 VGA pictures can be used when a larger viewing area is required, for example, when uploading a picture to a PC.